Scientific Name

 Description

-Turbinicarpus valdezianus is a dwarf cactus with globular stems completely divided into angled tubercles and obscured by dense spines.
-The stems grow up to 2 inches (5 cm) tall and up to 0.8 inches (2 cm) in diameter.
-They have 30 or more distinctive white radial spines that spread out horizontally, forming small umbrellas on the tips of the tubercles.
+Turbinicarpus valdezianus is a dwarf cactus with a green, usually solitary stem with hatchet-shaped tubercles arranged in spiral rows and almost completely covered by short pectinate spines.
+The stem is at first spherical, becoming cylindrical with age, with a depressed apex.
+It grows up to 2 inches (5 cm) tall and 0.8 inches (2 cm) in diameter.
+Each areole bears about 25 to 30 distinctive white radial spines that spread horizontally, forming small umbrellas on the tips of the tubercles.
 Unlike some other species, this species lacks central spines.
-Flowers are variable ranging from pinkish-white to bright pink with darker magenta or reddish-brown midveins.

 Hardiness